 With the exterior depicting an allegorical dragon and the interior patio – a dive into the sea, Casa Batlló is undoubtedly one of the most fascinating creations of Antoni Gaudí.
-Since we have to wait a bit more until this beauty opens its doors again, I thought to share with you some insights from my last visit.
+Here are some insights from my last visit.

 I’ll go straight into the story and start with what most impressed me: the interior patio.
 This vertical node gives access to all the apartments at the upper levels and is the core of the house.
 Gaudí designed it to inspire, with ceramic tiles and glass panels, the image of the Mediterranean.